M-Sc-Research/English-learning/SmallTalk2me.md

 In the passive, the person or thing that the action was done to becomes the topic or theme.
 We can leave out the ‘doer’ or agent, or we can place the ‘doer’ in a prepositional phrase (by + ‘doer’):

-    These houses were designed in the 1880s. (passive without agent)
+    These houses were designed in the 1880s. (passive without an agent)

     These houses were designed in the 1880s by Edward Barnes. (passive + by + agent)

-We use the passive when we want to change the focus of a clause, or if the doer of the verb is not important or not known or if we do not want to say who the doer is
+We use the passive when we want to change the focus of a clause, if the doer of the verb is not important or not known, or if we do not want to say who the doer is